 For the purposes of this report, the geographical coordinates of Tyler are 32.351 deg latitude, -95.301 deg longitude, and 518 ft elevation.

-The topography within 2 miles of Tyler contains only modest variations in elevation, with a maximum elevation change of 184 feet, and an average elevation above sea level of 530 feet.
+The topography within 2 miles of Tyler contains only modest variations in elevation, with a maximum elevation change of 184 feet and an average elevation above sea level of 530 feet.
 Within 10 miles also contains only modest variations in elevation (341 feet).
-Within 50 miles contains significant variations in elevation (568 feet).
+Within 50 miles contains only modest variations in elevation (568 feet).

 The area within 2 miles of Tyler is covered by artificial surfaces (95%), within 10 miles by cropland (48%) and trees (31%), and within 50 miles by cropland (54%) and trees (34%).